hoijui/rdfx/README.md

 python rdfx.py clean myfile.ttl
 ```

-To simplify usage of the command line utility at present, the following behaviour has been set:
+To simplify usage of the command line utility at present,
+the following behaviour has been set:

 Type | Output Filenames
 ---|---
 Merge | merged.{format}
 Convert | file1.{format} file2.{format} ...

-That is, when merging, the output filename will be "merged", with the correct file format.
+That is, when merging, the output filename will be "merged",
+with the correct file format.
-When converting, the output filename will be the same as the input filename, with the correct file format.
+When converting, the output filename will be the same as the input filename,
+with the correct file format.
-This behaviour simplifies input to the command line util, allowing multiple files and directories to be input without
+This behaviour simplifies input to the command line util,
+allowing multiple files and directories to be input without
-confusion as to which specified filenames are for input or output, and mappings between input and output, especially
+confusion as to which specified filenames are for input or output,
+and mappings between input and output, especially
 directories or multiple files are converted/merged.

-The python utilities behind the command line tool can be configured to set user specified filenames, for these cases
+The python utilities behind the command line tool can be configured
+to set user specified filenames.
-use Python.
+For these cases, use Python.

 ### [SOP] / [EDG] usage

-The [SOP] persistence system can be used to read and write to/from [EDG] master graphs and workflows.
+The [SOP] persistence system can be used to read and write
+to/from [EDG] master graphs and workflows.
-The [SOP] persistence system can be instantiated with the following optional parameters:
+The [SOP] persistence system can be instantiated
+with the following optional parameters:

 1. location, defaults to "http://localhost:8083"
 2. username, defaults to "Administrator"